 Jailhouse Rock

 This may seem like just another harmless 50s toe-tapper featuring a somewhat unrealistic portrayal of prison life.
-Trendy music journalists may even compare it unfavourably to more gritty depictions of incarceration from the likes of Johnny Cash, Public Enemy or the Backstreet Boys.
+Trendy music journalists may even compare it unfavorably to more gritty depictions of incarceration from the likes of Johnny Cash, Public Enemy or the Backstreet Boys.
+However, Presley was an outspoken advocate of prison reform who encouraged political leaders to invest in music lessons for prisoners.
+He even sponsored an independent study that proved that lower riot and recidivism rates were found in prisons with thriving live music scenes and reasonably priced merchandise stalls.

-The prison band featured in the song was inspired by real people interviewed for these studies.
+The prison band featured in the song was inspired by real people interviewed for this study.
 For instance, ‘Spider Murphy playing on the saxophone’ refers to Spider ‘The Spider’ Murphy, an Irish-American saxophonist and former jailbird who’d been falsely accused by a brass section over trumpeted-up charges.
 Murphy – who later joined Presley’s entourage as a sax player and chef – earned his nickname because he played sax so hard it was like he had eight arms and a spinneret.
 Also, it’s because fellow inmates had repeatedly tried to flush him down the prison plughole.

 Love Me Tender